Make School

-Make School is a private computer science college in San Francisco, California.
-Located in the Union Square neighborhood, Make School offers a Bachelor’s of Science degree in Applied Computer Science.
+Make School was a private for-profit computer science college in San Francisco, California.
+Located in the Union Square neighborhood, Make School offered a Bachelor’s of Science degree in Applied Computer Science.

-As of August 2021 Make School is no longer operating as an independent program or school, and has become a direct program of Dominican University, offering all coursework online.
+In August 2021, Make School ceased operating in its capacity as an independent program or school, and was absorbed into a direct program of Dominican University, offering all coursework online.

 History

 Make School was founded in 2012 as MakeGamesWithUs by co-founders Jeremy Rossmann and Ashutosh Desai who graduated from Menlo School before leaving MIT and UCLA, respectively, to start their company.
 While incubated. by Y Combinator, MakeGamesWithUs offered computer science summer camps for high school and college students.

 In 2014 the company changed mission and correspondingly changed its name to Make School and a gap year program was launched.
 In 2015, the school launched the first Income Share Agreement backed long-form computer science program, billed as a 2 year alternative to college.

 In 2018, Make School’s computer science program became the first post-secondary program to receive accreditation under the incubation policy developed by the WASC Senior College and University Commission (WSCUC).
 This policy allows alternative programs to become degree-granting if overseen by an established university.

 Make School received approval from WSCUC to offer a Bachelor’s of Science degree in Applied Computer Science overseen by the Dominican University of California.
 Under the terms of the partnership, Dominican faculty teach general education courses on Make School’s campus, and Make School faculty teach computer science courses as part of a new computer science minor at Dominican.
-Students currently receive a degree from “Make School at Dominican University;” the purpose of the incubation process is for Make School to be an independently accredited institution within the next three to five years.
+Students currently receive a degree from "Make School at Dominican University;" the purpose of the incubation process is for Make School to be an independently accredited institution within the next three to five years.

 As a venture-backed school, Make School has received funding from Venrock, Kapor Capital, Learn Capital, Y Combinator, Fresco Capital, Tim Draper, and Alexis Ohanian.